The JWST Advanced Deep Extragalactic Survey: Discovery of an Extreme Galaxy Overdensity at $z = 5.4$ with JWST/NIRCam in GOODS-S: Analysis Results

 We use the Flexible Stellar Population Synthesis code \citep[\texttt{FSPS};][]{Conroy:2009, Conroy:2010} via \texttt{python-FSPS} \citep{Foreman-Mackey:2014} with the Modules for Experiments in Stellar Astrophysics Isochrones and Stellar Tracks \citep[MIST;][]{Choi:2016, Dotter:2016}, which makes use of the Modules for Experiments in Stellar Astrophysics (MESA) stellar evolution package \citep{Paxton:2011, Paxton:2013, Paxton:2015, Paxton:2018}.
 We assume the MILES stellar spectral library \citep{Falcon-Barroso:2011, Vazdekis:2015} and adopt a \citet{Chabrier:2003} initial mass function (IMF).
 Absorption by the intergalactic medium (IGM) is modeled after \citet{Madau:1995}, where the overall scaling of the IGM attenuation curve is set to be a free parameter.
 Dust attenuation is modeled using a two-component dust attenuation model \citep{Charlot:2000} with a flexible attenuation curve where the slope is tied to the strength of the ultraviolet (UV) bump \citep{Kriek:2013}.
 Nebular emission (both from emission lines and continuum) is self-consistently modeled with the spectral synthesis code \texttt{Cloudy} \citep{Byler:2017}.

-In order to test the robustness of the inferred stellar populations and SFHs, we assume three different models for the SFH in an attempt to see how our results depend on the assumed prior.
+To test the robustness of the inferred stellar populations and SFHs, we assume three different models for the SFH to see how our results depend on the assumed prior.
 Two of these models are non-parametric (one with the ``continuity'' prior, the other with the ``bursty continuity'' prior) while the third is parametric (with the shape of a delayed-tau function).
 For each of the non-parametric models, we assume that the SFH can be described by $N_{\mathrm{SFR}}$ distinct time bins of constant star-formation.
 The time bins are specified in units of lookback time and the number of distinct bins is fixed at $N_{\mathrm{SFR}} = 6$.
 The first two bins are fixed at $0-30\ \mathrm{Myr}$ and $30-100\ \mathrm{Myr}$ while the last bin is fixed between $0.15\,t_{\mathrm{univ}}$ and $t_{\mathrm{univ}}$, where $t_{\mathrm{univ}}$ is the age of the Universe at the galaxy's spectroscopic redshift, measured with respect to the formation redshift $z_{\mathrm{form}} = 20$.
 The rest of the bins are spaced equally in logarithmic time between $100\,\mathrm{Myr}$ and $0.85\,t_{\mathrm{univ}}$.
 Both the total stellar mass and the ratios of adjacent time bins are set to be free parameters.
 A summary of the parameters and priors associated with this \texttt{Prospector} model is presented in Table~\ref{tab:prospector_model}.
+We adopt the results from the non-parametric SFH with ``continuity'' prior as fiducial, since the Bayesian evidence does not strongly favor one model over another for the vast majority of the galaxies considered here.